Royal Hotel, Bathurst: History

-The Royal Hotel

 The Royal is one of the oldest surviving hotels in Bathurst.
 The original building was constructed in the 1840s.
 The hotel was gradually enlarged and embellished during the latter part of the nineteenth century.
 This development culminated in the three storied balconied facade to William Street with its rich cast iron decoration added in the 1880s.
 This facade is largely retained on the two upper floors and could be seen as the ultimate aesthetic development of the building.

 The land on which it was built was granted to George Kable on 7 May 1805.
 In October 1842 the Hotel was purchased by Nicholas Read.
 On Read's death in 1863 the property passed to his son Richard who in 1869 mortgaged the property to Blunden and Meyer.

 The hotel was offered to let by tender in the Bathurst Free Press and Mining Journal on 4 December 1872.
 The tender notice indicates that at the time the Royal was a two-storey establishment with 8 parlours, 30 bedrooms, a dining/assembly hall seating 300, billiard room, kitchens and 2 stables accommodating 40 horses.

 In the Bathurst Times of 25 March 1878 it was noted that "improvements" had been carried to the Royal.
 These included alterations and additions to the verandah and 'tastefully arranged open work screen with circular headed doorway abutting the footpath.
 They were apparently a great success as their effect was "not as of a mere improvement but that a new and handsome building has been erected".
 The hotel was still a two storeyed building.

 The hotel was put up for auction by Blunden and Meyer in 1880 and was purchased by George Denny for A£5,010.
 It was probable that George Denny added the third level and cast iron verandahs that appear in the 1880 photograph.

 Noted in the Bathurst Guide, 1893, the Royal had added its third storey and provided accommodation for 75 people.
 The dining room appears to have reduced in size from the 300 capacity noted in 1872 to seating for 80 people.

 The present tiled facade of the ground floor was added in the 1940s.
 The Royal Hotel closed in the early 1960s.

 In the 1980s, the National Trust of Australia (NSW) and the Bathurst community expressed concern for the future of the building.
 In recognition of the building's State significance and to ensure its future the Heritage Council of NSW recommended to the Minister the making of a Permanent Conservation Order.
 A Permanent Conservation Order was placed over the building on 7 October 1983.

 The Department of Planning in conjunction with Bathurst City Council purchased the property with a view to restoring the building.
 A Conservation Policy was prepared by Havenhand & Mather Architects in 1985.